marcoabrate/ratvision/README.md

 renderer.render(positions, head_directions)
 ```

 See `examples/render_demo.py` for a thorough example.
-After cloning this repository, you can run the demo with:
+After cloning this repository or downloading the `examples` folder, you can run the demo with:
 ```python
 python examples/render_demo.py --blender_exec "/path/to/Blender"
 ```